icwells/Kestrel/README.md

 ## Copyright 2017 by Shawn Rupp

 ### Kestrel is a program for resolving species’ common names and synonyms with "official" scientific names and extracting taxonomies from internet databases.
-### KEstrel is meant to reduce the amount of manual searching required for a project, but its results may still require some manual curation.
+### Kestrel is meant to reduce the amount of manual searching required for a project, but its results may still require some manual curation.

 ## Dependencies
 Python3